-The impact of Regulation 327/2011 eco-design requirements for fans June 2018
+ECODESIGN REGULATION 327/2011 - June 2018

 However we acknowledge that the cascading principle may be problematic for a number of ErP products for which a challenging Ecodesign regulation already exists.
-Therefore a compromise should be found through providing exclusions for some specific clearly defined regulated Ecodesign products where a challenging minimum energy performance limit has already been set or where specific other non-energy performances are essential (for example acoustics, safety and security etc.).
+Therefore a compromise should be found trough providing exclusions for some specific clearly defined regulated Ecodesign products where a challenging minimum energy performance limit has already been set or where specific other non-energy performances are essential (for example acoustics, safety and security etc.).